DopamineDriven/exploring-java/README.md

 - this will output a QuickStart.class file in the text editor
     - if you created a repo with Java .gitignore, this file will be .gitignored

-- Setup JAVA_HOME variable
-- Update OS PATH variable to use from command prompt